 The Threats Against Businesses

-The total global damage to businesses as a result of cybercrime has been estimated at $1.5 billion dollars annually.
+The total global damage to businesses as a result of cybercrime has been estimated at over $4 billion dollars annually, and this figure is set to rise above $5 billion in 2021.
 That figure has been rising exponentially since the early 2000s, though much of the rise can be attributed to a general increase in the value of online businesses.

 Online threats not only expose the business but also any customers that use its services.
-Among the several high-profile data breaches in recent years, the largest was Yahoo, in which three billion user accounts were compromised.
-Details of that breach didn’t surface until years afterwards.
+Among the several high-profile data breaches in recent years, the largest was CAM4, in which nearly 11 billion user accounts were compromised.

 Restaurants and retail stores can also be breached, resulting in stolen payment information that can be costly to resolve.
-The Jason’s Deli restaurant chain, for example, leaked the credit card information of two million customers last year.
+One of the most high-profile examples is the Home Depot breach of 2015, in which the credit card information for 56 million customers became exposed.